-Faith in Schools brings Christians into Newham’s secondary schools to deliver high-quality RE lessons on Christianity and takes pupils into the community to see how Christians put their faith into action.
+Faith in Schools brings Christians into Newham’s primary & secondary schools to deliver high-quality RE lessons on Christianity and takes pupils into the community to see how Christians put their faith into action.

 Pupils are able to meet a variety of Christians from different backgrounds and church denominations and find out what it means to be a Christian in Newham today.

 Church visit (Lesson 1)

 We can help arrange visits to local churches.
 Pupils will have the opportunity to explore the building, its artefacts and symbols.
 We also offer an option to visit two different kinds of churches to enable pupils to make comparisons.

 The significance of Church and community (Lesson 2)

 We can provide a follow up lesson in which pupils consider the importance of church buildings as places where Christian practices and symbols are located.
 We support students to explore the role of Church in the lives of Christians.

 Alternatively we can offer a visitor lesson where we can bring in church leaders to talk to pupils about the significance of church.

 We explore the symbols that represent Easter and their meanings.
 Pupils will also learn about the events during Holy Week and consider the significance of the Easter story for Christians.
 Exploring the concepts of salvation, redemption and resurrection.